 For years, pet owners have turned to holistic veterinary health solutions for their aging and ailing furry friends.
 A Colorado State University study published by the Journal of the American Holistic Veterinary Medical Association discovered in a survey group of 632 pet owners, over half used a veterinary CBD product.
 Of those, 63.9 percent said they perceived CBD “helped a moderate amount” or “helped a great deal” with providing pain relief for dogs.
 And 50.5 percent said it either “helped a moderate amount” or “helped a great deal” in aiding with sleep for dogs.
 Among cat owners, 64.8 percent said they perceived CBD “helped a great deal” or “helped a moderate amount” in providing pain relief.

 The survey of pet owners has helped to spur two more studies in CBD oil for pets.
-Colorado State University is running a study of efficacy of cannabidiol for the treatment of epilepsy in dogs and the efficacy of cannabidiol for the treatment of osteoarthritis in dogs.
+Colorado State University is running a study of efficacy of cannabidiol for the treatment of osteoarthritis in dogs.
 From the peer-reviewed studies and anecdotal evidence from current users, CBD oil may be a safe option to help pets.